Overview

 NOTE:

-• We strongly recommend that you make a backup copy of your data directory before starting, because cPanel cannot guarantee the correctness of these steps for any arbitrary PostgreSQL installation.
+• We strongly recommend that you make a backup copy of your data directory before starting. cPanel cannot guarantee the correctness of these steps for any arbitrary PostgreSQL installation.

 • These steps assume that your server’s data directory is located at /var/lib/pgsql/data.